godspeedsystems/gs-documentation/docs/microservices-framework/getting-started/overview.md

   # swagger endpoint as setup in eventsources/http.yaml)
 ```

+The default port number is `3000`, API base url is `/`, and swagger docs url is `/api-docs`.
+If you want to customise default settings, you can modify the ``./src/eventsources/http.yaml` For customisation and using advanced features please **checkout the [express-as-http](../event-sources/event-source-plugins/Express%20Http%20Eventsource) plugin**

 <div style={{ position: 'relative', paddingBottom: '56.25%', height: 0, overflow: 'hidden' }}>
     <iframe style={{ position: 'absolute', top: 10, left: 10, width: '80%', height: '80%' }} src="https://www.youtube.com/embed/f1jlvaM7Sbo" frameborder="0" allow="fullscreen;" allowfullscreen ></iframe>
 </div>